Pliant Therapeutics Announces - GuruFocus.com

 SOUTH SAN FRANCISCO, Calif., Jan.
-23, 2023 (GLOBE NEWSWIRE) -- Pliant Therapeutics, Inc. ( PLRX), a clinical stage biotechnology company focused on discovering and developing novel therapeutics for the treatment of fibrosis, today announced that it has commenced an underwritten public offering of $175.0 million of its common stock.
-In addition, Pliant expects to grant the underwriters a 30-day option to purchase up to an additional $26.25 million of its common stock at the public offering price, less underwriting discounts and commissions.
-All of the shares of common stock in this proposed offering will be sold by Pliant.
-The proposed offering is subject to market and other conditions, and there can be no assurance as to whether or when the proposed offering may be completed, or the actual size or terms of the proposed offering.
+24, 2023 (GLOBE NEWSWIRE) -- Pliant Therapeutics, Inc. ( PLRX), a clinical stage biotechnology company focused on discovering and developing novel therapeutics for the treatment of fibrosis, today announced the pricing of an upsized underwritten public offering of 8,333,334 shares of its common stock at a price to the public of $30.00 per share.
+The aggregate gross proceeds from the offering are expected to be approximately $250.0 million, before deducting the underwriting discounts and commissions and estimated offering expenses payable by Pliant.
+In addition, Pliant granted the underwriters a 30-day option to purchase up to an additional 1,250,000 shares of its common stock at the public offering price, less underwriting discounts and commissions.
+All shares of common stock are being offered by Pliant.
+The offering is expected to close on or about January 27, 2023, subject to the satisfaction of customary closing conditions.

 J.P.
-Morgan and Piper Sandler are acting as lead book-running managers for the proposed offering.
-RBC Capital Markets is acting as a book-running manager for the proposed offering.
+Morgan and Piper Sandler are acting as lead book-running managers for the offering.
+RBC Capital Markets is acting as a book-running manager for the offering.
 Cantor, Oppenheimer & Co. and H.C.
-Wainwright & Co. are acting as lead managers for the proposed offering.
+Wainwright & Co. are acting as lead managers for the offering.

-The securities are being offered by Pliant pursuant to a registration statement on Form S-3 (File No. 333-257684) previously filed and declared effective by the Securities and Exchange Commission (the “SEC”).
-A preliminary prospectus supplement and accompanying prospectus relating to the proposed offering will be filed with the SEC and will be available for free on the SEC’s website at http://www.sec.gov.
-Copies of the preliminary prospectus supplement and the accompanying prospectus relating to these securities may also be obtained for free from: J.P.
+The securities are being offered by Pliant pursuant to registration statements on Form S-3 previously filed and declared effective by the Securities and Exchange Commission (the “SEC”).
+A preliminary prospectus supplement and accompanying prospectus relating to the offering have been filed with the SEC, and a final prospectus supplement and accompanying prospectus relating to the offering will be filed with the SEC and will be available for free on the SEC’s website at http://www.sec.gov.
+Copies of the final prospectus supplement and the accompanying prospectus relating to these securities may also be obtained for free from: J.P.
 Morgan Securities LLC, c/o Broadridge Financial Solutions, 1155 Long Island Avenue, Edgewood, NY 11717, by telephone at (866) 803-9204, or by email at [email protected]; Piper Sandler & Co., Attention: Prospectus Department, 800 Nicollet Mall, J12S03, Minneapolis, Minnesota 55402, by telephone at (800) 747-3924, or by email at [email protected]; or RBC Capital Markets, LLC, Attention: Equity Capital Markets, 200 Vesey Street, 8th Floor, New York, NY 10281, by telephone at (877) 822-4089, or by email at [email protected]

 This press release does not constitute an offer to sell or a solicitation of an offer to buy any securities of Pliant, nor shall there be any sale of these securities in any state or jurisdiction in which such an offer, solicitation or sale would be unlawful prior to registration or qualification under the securities laws of any such state or jurisdiction.